Yogurt: Straining

 In North America, strained yogurt is commonly called "Greek yogurt".
 Powdered milk is sometimes added in lieu of straining to achieve thickness.
-In Britain as "Greek-style yogurt".
-In Britain the name "Greek" may only be applied to yogurt made in Greece.
+In Britain, the name "Greek" may only be applied to yogurt made in Greece.

 Beverages

 Ayran, doogh ("dawghe" in Neo-Aramaic) or dhallë is a yogurt-based, salty drink.
 It is made by mixing yogurt with water and (sometimes) salt.

 Borhani (or burhani) is a spicy yogurt drink from Bangladesh.
 It is usually served with kacchi biryani at weddings and special feasts.
 Key ingredients are yogurt blended with mint leaves (mentha), mustard seeds and black rock salt (Kala Namak).
 Ground roasted cumin, ground white pepper, green chili pepper paste and sugar are often added.

 Lassi is a yogurt-based beverage that is usually slightly salty or sweet, and may be commercially flavored with rosewater, mango or other fruit juice.
-Salty lassi is usually flavored with ground, roasted cumin and red chilies, may be made with buttermilk.
+Salty lassi is usually flavored with ground, roasted cumin and red chilies, and may be made with buttermilk.

 An unsweetened and unsalted yogurt drink usually called simply jogurt is consumed with burek and other baked goods in the Balkans.
 Sweetened yogurt drinks are the usual form in Europe (including the UK) and the US, containing fruit and added sweeteners.
 These are typically called "drinkable yogurt".
 Also available are "yogurt smoothies", which contain a higher proportion of fruit and are more like smoothies.